greenfox-zerda-raptors/raptor-syllabus/module-03/m03d2-arrays-collections-functions/README.md

 - How to read the parameter(s) passed

 ### Debugging - Introduction
-- Setting a break point-  How to walk through the program
+- Setting a break point and *walk through* the program
 - Inspecting a variable

 ### Exceptions (Optional)